vipul127/VR-Guided-Exercise/README.md

 Special thanks to the certified physicians at DY Patil University’s School of Physiology, as well as the Head of IT at RAIT, for their invaluable contributions, ongoing support in real-world applications, and for making this project possible through dedicated resources.

----

-> **Note:** This repository contains only the APK file, as the full project is now privately maintained and actively used for both patient care and academic research.